 Entry requirements for ALL university courses can be found online via the universities' websites or via UCAS using its course finder tool.

-Copies of prospectuses for all major UK and Irish universities and training colleges are available in the careers room for students to review as well as resources for students on the Careers Google Classroom on the Abbey domain.
+Copies of prospectuses for all major UK and Irish universities and training colleges are available in the careers room for students to review as well as a range of relevant resources for students in the Careers Google Classroom.